s341507/data2410-portfolio2/docs/rapport.md

 We started by setting up VM1 on a bridged network.
 The reason we started with VM1 was to make sure that it was working.
 We created VM2 by cloning VM1 and changing the mac address.
 We cloned VM1 one more time to create VM3.
 By changing the mac addresses we ensured that each VM had their own local IP on the bridged network.
 By doing it this way, we made sure that all three VMs could communicate with each other, whilst also being able to communicate with the host machine.

 The architecture diagram in the assignment description can be interpreted to mean that we should use an internal network for all of the VMs whilst giving VM2 a second bridged network adapter.
 This would ensure that only the nginx proxy could reach the outside of the internal VM network.
-However, this would make our assignment more complicated than necessary, because the assignment didn't specify what network method to use for the VMs.
+Since the assignment didn't specify what network method to use for th VMs, we decided against this, because this would make our assignment more complicated than necessary.

 \newpage

-# 2. VM1: Docker containers setup
+# 2. VM1: Docker containers setup - Quad Container Setup

-Originally, we attempted to use docker containers on the intel1-server to implement our solution.
-However, the server ran out of storage space, so we created virtual machines through VirtualBox as a substitute.

-These are the commands we did to install docker, and in the block beneath we display our docker compose file  `configs/docker-compose.yml`, which was run with the `docker-compose up` command on VM1, in the same directory as this file
+After setting up the three VMs, we used the file `docker-compose.yml`, to set up the four docker containers with the required config instructions for the assignment within VM1.
+This file can be found in the configs folder in our project directory.
+The first step in setting up the docker containers was to install docker on VM1.

+We used the following command to install docker.

 ```bash
 sudo apt-get install -y docker-compose
 ```

-## 2.1.
-Quad Container Setup on intel1 / VM1

-After setting up the three VMs, we used the file `docker-compose.yml`, to set up the four containers with the required config instructions for the assignment within VM1.
-This file can be found in the configs folder.
+In the block below, we display our docker compose file  `configs/docker-compose.yml`, which was run with the `docker-compose up` command on VM1, in the configs folder in our project directory.

 ```yml
 # Docker Container setup for VM 1